Charles XII of Sweden

-Charles's subsequent march on Moscow met with initial success as victory followed victory, the most significant of which was the Battle of Holowczyn where the smaller Swedish army routed a Russian army twice its size.
+Charles's subsequent march on Moscow experienced victory followed by victory, the most significant the Battle of Holowczyn where the smaller Swedish army routed a Russian army twice its size.
 The campaign ended with disaster when the Swedish army suffered heavy losses to a Russian force more than twice its size at Poltava.
-Charles had been incapacitated by a wound prior to the battle, rendering him unable to take command.
+Charles had been incapacitated by a wound prior to the battle, rendering him unable to take active command.
 The defeat was followed by the Surrender at Perevolochna.
-Charles spent the following years in exile in the Ottoman Empire before returning to lead an assault on Norway, trying to evict the Danish king from the war once more in order to aim all his forces at the Russians.
+Charles spent the following years in exile in the Ottoman Empire before returning to lead an assault on Norway, in a continuing attempt to remove the Danish king from the war and aim all his forces at the Russians.
 Two campaigns met with frustration and ultimate failure, concluding with his death at the Siege of Fredriksten in 1718.
 At the time, most of the Swedish Empire was under foreign military occupation, though Sweden itself was still free.
 This situation was later formalized, albeit moderated in the subsequent Treaty of Nystad.
 The result was the end of the Swedish Empire, and also of its effectively organized absolute monarchy and war machine, commencing a parliamentary government unique for continental Europe, which would last for half a century until royal autocracy was restored by Gustav III.

 Charles was an exceptionally skilled military leader and tactician as well as an able politician, credited with introducing important tax and legal reforms.
 As for his famous reluctance towards peace efforts, he is quoted by Voltaire as saying upon the outbreak of the war: "I have resolved never to start an unjust war but never to end a legitimate one except by defeating my enemies".
 With the war consuming more than half his life and nearly all his reign, he never married and fathered no children.
 He was succeeded by his sister Ulrika Eleonora, who in turn was coerced to hand over all substantial powers to the Riksdag of the Estates and opted to surrender the throne to her husband Friedrich of Hesse-Kassel, who became King Frederick I of Sweden.